HeardLibrary/workshops/_posts/2015-09-25-network-analysis.md

 ##Goals

 Neo4j is a NOSQL database that allows for coding relationships between things.
-Cypher is the query language that allows us to create the nodes and relationships between things and then ask questions of them.
-In this class we will create a small graph of the Borges story "On Exactitude in Science" noting the complexity of the story and illustrating some of the patterns that allowed for this complexity.
+Cypher is the query language that allows us to create the nodes and relationships and then ask questions of them.
+In this class we will create a small graph of the Borges story ["On Exactitude in Science"](http://www.sccs.swarthmore.edu/users/08/bblonder/phys120/docs/borges.pdf) noting the complexity of the story and illustrating some of the patterns that allowed for this complexity.

 ##Graphing for textual analysis